Local-global questions for divisibility in commutative algebraic groups

-The triviality of some first cohomology group often ensures an affirmative answer to this kind of problems.
+As mentioned above, the vanishing of some specific first cohomology group often ensures an affirmative answer to this kind of problems.
 This is quite a standard way of proceeding in local-global questions, so we stated the proof of Proposition \ref{pro1} for the reader's convenience.
-The goal in \cite{DZ} is the introduction of a subgroup of $H^1(G, \G[q])$, whose vanishing still ensures an affirmative answer to Problem 1.
+The goal in \cite{DZ} was to consider a subgroup of $H^1(G, \G[q])$, whose vanishing still ensures an affirmative answer to Problem 1.